Skip to Main Content

 High School

 English is the most important school subject for any future editor.
 You must have a strong grasp of the English language, including vocabulary, grammar, and punctuation, and you must be able to write well in various styles.
+Foreign language classes will also be useful because there are an increasing number of foreign language publications in the United States.
 Study journalism and take communications-related courses.
 Work as a writer or editor for your school paper or yearbook.
 Computer classes that teach word processing software and how to navigate the Internet will be invaluable in your future research.
 You absolutely must learn to type.
 If you cannot type accurately and rapidly, you will be at an extreme disadvantage.

 Other subjects are important, too.
 Editors have knowledge in a wide range of topics, and the more you know about history, geography, math, the sciences, the arts, and culture, the better a writer and editor you will be.